 Kenneth Starr, the independent counsel who investigated Clinton’s adulterous affair with Lewinsky, proved to be another of Clinton’s inept foes.
-Starr was earnest and gentlemanly — and thoroughly unprepared for the furies and the fierce political combat unleashed by his investigation.
+Starr was earnest and gentlemanly — but not well-prepared for the furies his investigation unleashed.

 Starr’s report to Congress in 1998 that identified grounds for impeaching Clinton was arresting in its graphic detail.
 Freighting the report with such explicit content proved to be a serious misjudgment — and was another reason why Clinton survived the scandal.
 In other words, it appeared as if Clinton’s foes were bent on destroying the president amid a welter of explicit and embarrassing detail about his relationship with Lewinsky.

-Perhaps more important was that Clinton’s misconduct in the Lewinsky scandal fell well short of the standard for impeachment that had been effectively set by Richard Nixon in the Watergate scandal.
+Perhaps more important was that Clinton’s misconduct in the Lewinsky scandal — while reprehensible — fell somewhat short of the standard for impeachment that had been effectively set by Richard Nixon in the Watergate scandal.
 Clinton’s falsehoods, evasions, and dishonest efforts to conceal his dalliance with Lewinsky hardly rivaled the crimes of Watergate.

 Q: How do the Dayton peace accords qualify as a watershed of 1995?